Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 Transcript

-Transcript: Amanda Peirick, MEd
+Transcript: Amanda Higgins, MEd

 There are a couple of really important things to make your rules meaningful for kids.
 One of the things that I think is top of my list about rules is to keep them positively stated.
 We always want to be telling kids what to do rather than what not to do.
 I also think that keeping them few in number so that kids can remember them, so that they’re meaningful throughout the day.
-My rule of thumb is to stay between three and five rules, so that those are always things that can be in the front of their mind.
+My rule of thumb is to stay between three and five rules so that those are always things that can be in the front of their mind.
 They can remember them in lots of different centers throughout the day.
 I also think it’s really important to have them posted, to have visual representations of what those rules are so that kids don’t have to just remember them but that you can refer to them throughout the day.
 You can use your words to say, “Remember the posted rules over there.”
 You can just point to things.
 You can pull pictures off the walls and show kids.
 It’s really valuable to have that resource in the classroom to use with them.
-When you’re developing rules, making them really concrete for your kids to understand—whether you work in an environment where you have some broad expectations things like: Be respectful, be responsible, be safe—you want to make sure that you have defined those in ways for kids that are really concrete.
-So what does it mean to “be respectful,” what does it mean to “be safe,” what does it look like with our hands and feet being safe in the classroom?
+When you’re developing rules, making them really concrete for your kids to understand—whether you work in an environment where you have some broad expectations, things like be respectful, be responsible, be safe—you want to make sure that you have defined those in ways for kids that are really concrete.
+So what does it mean to be respectful?
+What does it mean to be safe?
+What does it look like with our hands and feet being safe in the classroom?
 So any way that you can make it concrete and really understandable for kids.

 Revisit Mrs. Rodriguez's Classroom

 Mrs. Rodriguez thinks she knows which rules are important for her classroom.
-However, she also wants to involve her children in helping to generate them, so she begins the next school day with a large-group discussion about behavior expectations.
+However, she wants to involve her children in helping to generate them, so she begins the next school day with a large-group discussion about behavior expectations.
 She shows her children a poster of the school-wide expectations and reads them aloud.

 She says, “We’re going to talk about what each of these expectations means for us, and then we are going to make our own classroom rules!”

 This begins a lively conversation about appropriate classroom behavior.
 Jerry is one of the first children to offer input for a new classroom rule.
+He says, “At school, you can’t hit people and push them and take their stuff.”

 Mrs. Rodriguez responds, “That’s right!
 At school, you have to use gentle touches so people don’t get hurt.”